stake-house/wagyu-installer/README.md

 5) Utility Functions - Keep utility functions that don't deal with rendering outside of components.
 6) Other Opinions - Refrain from using 'render' functions within functional components.
 Extract this logic out into a separate component instead.
 Refrain from using `<br />` and use padding and/or margin instead.

+Refer to this [React style guide](https://alexkondov.com/tao-of-react/) for more information.

 ## Support
 Reach out to the EthStaker community: